W-Jeng/unordered_map-cpp/README.md

 - **`unordered_map`** is consistently the fastest across all operations, with negligible initialization overhead and highly optimized insertion, lookup and erase times.
 - **`RawPtr::Hashmap`** performs comparably to `unordered_map` in lookup and insertion times for smaller data sets but incurs additional overhead during initialization.
 Erase function seems to be implemented a different method from mine, the performance difference is significant!
 - **`SharedPtr::Hashmap`** shows a noticeable performance hit, especially in initialization and insertion, due to the additional overhead of shared pointer management.
 Erase function seems to be implemented a different method from mine, the performance difference is significant!
 How do they do it???
+It might be due to cache misses, one particular solution is to create a pool allocator.

 These performance benchmarks demonstrate the trade-offs between pointer management strategies and their impact on hashmap operations (skill issue xD).